DC Universe Animated Original Movies

-The DC Universe Animated Original Movies (DCUAOM; also known as DC Universe Original Movies or DC Universe Movies or DC Animated Movies) are a series of American direct-to-video superhero animated films based on the DC Comics characters and stories.
+The DC Universe Animated Original Movies (DCUAOM; also known as DC Universe Original Movies or DC Universe Movies or DC Animated Movies) are a series of American direct-to-video superhero animated films based on DC Comics characters and stories.
 From 2007 to 2022, films were produced primarily by Warner Bros.
-Animation, but will fall under DC Studios Animation.
-Many films are usually stand-alone projects that are either adaptations of popular works or original stories.
-From 2013 to 2020, the DC Animated Movie Universe was a subset of this series featuring several movies that took place in a shared universe, influenced predominantly by The New 52.
-They are usually made for an older audience compared to that of the DC Animated Universe and other projects, and also featuring DCAU alumni such as Bruce Timm, who mainly served as executive producer or as producer until Batman: The Dark Knight Returns, before returning for Justice League: Gods and Monsters.
+Animation but subsequently fell under DC Studios.
+Many films are stand-alone projects that are either adaptations of popular works or original stories.

-Since it first began with 2007's Superman: Doomsday, the series has been well received by fans, critics, with consistently good sales.
+From 2013 to 2024, the DC Animated Movie Universe was a subset of this series.
+The first story arc featured several films that took place in a shared universe, influenced predominantly by "The New 52".
+Following the first arc's conclusion with Justice League Dark: Apokolips War (2020), the "Tomorrowverse" series was launched beginning with Superman: Man of Tomorrow that same year and ended with a trilogy, Justice League: Crisis on Infinite Earths (2024).
+As of 2024, the DCUAOM line released 60 films that made a total of $253 million in sales in the United States and Canada, an average of $5.4 million per film."Box Office History for DC Animated Movie Universe Movies."
+The Numbers.
+Retrieved Sep 9, 2023.